 In connection with our exercise of our co-promotion rights under the collaboration agreement and our entry into the related supplemental agreement in February 2006, Takeda agreed to reimburse us for a portion of our expenses related to our specialty sales force.
-We estimate that these reimbursements will cover approximately 80% of the direct costs for our current sales force of 38 sales representatives.
+We estimate that these reimbursements will cover approximately 80% of the direct costs for our current sales force of 38 contract sales representatives, which is currently provided under our contract with Ventiv, an independent contract sales organization, but which we plan to internalize beginning in June 2007.
 We began to receive monthly reimbursement for these expenses during the quarter ended June 30, 2006, reflecting the commencement by our sales representatives of their activities in April 2006, and we had recognized \$3.4 million of co-promotion revenue reflecting these reimbursements through December 31, 2006.
 In the quarter ended March 31, 2007, we recognized \$974,000 of co-promotion revenue reflecting these reimbursements.